 After that, the doctor may recommend:

-- Imaging studies — such as endoscopy, ultrasound or a CT scan — to check for blockages in the digestive system or signs of other digestive conditions
+- Imaging studies — such as endoscopy, ultrasound or a computed tomography (CT) scan — to check for blockages in the digestive system or signs of other digestive conditions

-- Motility tests to monitor the movement of food through your digestive system and to check for digestive disorders
+- Motility tests to monitor the movement of food through the digestive system and to check for digestive disorders

 - Laboratory tests to check for thyroid problems and other metabolic conditions

 There's no cure for cyclic vomiting syndrome, though many children no longer have vomiting episodes by the time they reach adulthood.
 For those experiencing a cyclic vomiting episode, treatment focuses on controlling the signs and symptoms.

 - Anti-nausea drugs

 - Anti-seizure medications

 The same types of medications used for migraines can sometimes help stop or even prevent episodes of cyclic vomiting.
 These medications may be recommended for people whose episodes are frequent and long lasting, or for people with a family history of migraine.

 intravenous (IV) fluids may need to be given to prevent dehydration.
 Treatment is individualized based on the severity and duration of symptoms as well as the presence of complications.